 An abundance of natural beauty awaits you and your date at Fort De Soto Park in Pinellas County.
-Considered one of the most ecologically diverse parks, Fort De Soto weaves a majestic tapestry of bird life, sea life, wild life, plant life and history, ready and waiting to be explored!
+Considered one of the most ecologically diverse parks, Fort De Soto weaves a majestic tapestry of birdlife, sea life, wildlife, plant life and history, ready and waiting to be explored!

 Once a military outpost, Fort De Soto Park is spread over five interconnected islands (or keys), and 1,136 acres.
 Whether your adventure includes beaches, snorkeling, an island excursion or hiking, biking and camping … one visit to Fort De Soto and you’ll see why it’s been voted the nation’s #1 beach.

-If boating and fishing are your water sport of choice there is a boat ramp with ample floating docks, and two fishing piers with bait and concession within the park.
+If boating and fishing are your water sport of choice there is a boat ramp with ample floating docks and two fishing piers with bait and concession within the park.

-Fury friends are welcome to splash and play too, and the Fort De Soto dog park is one of the few that allows your pets on the beach (in designated areas).
+Furry friends are welcome to splash and play, too.
+The Fort De Soto Dog Park is one of the few that allows your pets on the beach (in designated areas).

-Hiking, Biking & Camping
+Hiking, Biking & Camping at Fort De Soto

 Keep your eyes peeled for an endangered gopher tortoise on your hike; these large slow movers are abundant in the park.
 There is also a 2,200 ft self-guided interpretive trail that is accessible to nature regardless of physical ability.

 Bicycles, tandem bikes and multi-passenger bikes that seat up to eight are available within the park.
 Prices range from $8 to $27 an hour depending on the type of rental.

 If an overnight trip into nature sounds like the perfect way to end a day of trekking through the woods, Fort De Soto also offers camping and has 238 sites available.
 Reservations are required.

 No date at Fort De Soto would be complete without a ferry ride out to the pristine island paradise of Egmont Key.
-Leaving from Fort De Soto’s Bay Pier, the 30-minute ferry ride gives its passengers a chance at spotting dolphins, sea turtles and sometimes manatees.
+Leaving from Fort De Soto’s Bay Pier, the 30-minute ferry ride gives you a chance at spotting dolphins, sea turtles and sometimes manatees.

 Wall panels reveal the earliest history from the 16th century when Spanish conquistadors encountered the Tocobaga Indians, moving through time to the impact the Spanish-American War had on the Tampa Bay area.
 For more information visit the Quartermaster Museum web page.

 More information on the park, bike and kayak rentals, and camping reservations can all be done online at the Fort De Soto Park website.
-Fort De Soto Park is part of the Pinells County Parks & Preserves and is located at: 3500 Pinellas Bayway S., Tierra Verde, FL 33715.
+Fort De Soto Park is part of the Pinellas County Parks & Preserves and is located at 3500 Pinellas Bayway S., Tierra Verde, FL 33715.
 727-582-2267.

-Feature image credit: vonunterwegs.com
+Feature image credit: Visit St.Pete/Clearwater